-Overall, having considered all the information I've been sent by all the parties involved, I'm not convinced Chase or the other banks involved were able to prevent Mr T being scammed.
+Overall, having considered all of the information I've been sent by all the parties involved, I'm not convinced the banks involved were able to prevent Mr T being scammed.
 Mr T appeared determined to make the payments and no amount of questioning or warnings stopped him from doing so - or broke the spell of the scammers.
-Even if I were to be convinced the banks ought to have prevented the payments being made, I'm satisfied Mr T would have found another way, after being convinced by the scammer, of making them.
+Even if I were to be convinced the banks ought to have prevented the payments being made, I'm satisfied Mr T would have found another way of making them.